 The following are available procedures that the lead state may consider performing in analyzing the financial condition of the holding company in part or in total to address current or prospective risks at the discretion of analysts, depending on the level of concern, the area in which the risk was identified, and the degree of interdependence within the holding company entities.

-Analysts should use his or her judgment in determining if any of the following procedures should be applied to the group analysis, where the primary input for determining what is appropriate would depend on sophistication, complexity and overall financial position of the insurance holding company system.
+Analysts should use their judgment in determining if any of the following procedures should be applied to the group analysis, where the primary input for determining what is appropriate would depend on sophistication, complexity and overall financial position of the insurance holding company system.
 Documentation of the results of holding company analysis is in the GPS.
 After each additional procedure, examples of the branded risk classification(s) that may be associated with the procedure have been referenced in parentheses for use in mapping the procedures to branded risk classifications in the GPS.

 Review the distribution of the insurance holding company’s invested assets in order to assess the overall asset quality and note any shift in the mix.
 (CR, MK, LQ, ST)